riebl/artery/docs/devcontainers.md

 `Reopen in Container`

 Selecting this entry brings you a list of options for containers.
-The ones Artery provides are called _arch-linux_ and _debian_.
+The ones Artery provides are called _arch-linux_ and _debian_, built upon ArchLinux and Debian image respectively.

+!!! danger
-You can choose any of them, but keep in mind that graphic applications (including Artery) might fail due to version difference between libraries installed in the container and in your host system.
+    Keep in mind that sharing X11 displays between your host and the container environment may fail and require tweaking on your specific system.

 Same can be achieved with _Command palette_: